AdamNaji/AdamNaji.github.io/index.md

 >int Size()
 >void Rebase()

-you will also need two variables that are gonna be the index of the first and the last elements of the queue.
+you will also need two variables that are going to be the index of the first and the last elements of the queue.

 >size_t start _= 0, end_ _= 0;